- Name: Angel Buchanan

 Q: How did the idea for writing the grant come about?

 When I did the training, the teachers were really interested and some of the ones who I trained dipped their big toe in.
 Teachers loved ADI and the loved the model really covers a lot of what our students are to be doing in math and ELA in addition to science, but we needed materials to get it up and running, we needed to purchase equipment and materials that we didn’t already have in our closets so we could really do science.
 My principal suggested I write a grant to enable us to purchase additional materials.
 The grant was through the Lake Cities Education Foundation which supports Lake Dallas ISD.

 Q: What will the grant funds be utilized for?

-We are purchasing the 3rd and 4th-grade ADI books this year and then the 5th-grade ADI book when it is out next year.
+We are purchasing ADI books.
 We are also getting all the materials such as whiteboards, the lanyard sets, the posters, and kits for the labs that we don’t have materials for such as Inheritance of Traits, Fossils, and Life Cycles.
-We have $5,000 to spend, so whatever I can buy with that amount.